NuGet/Home/designs/Transitive-Dependencies.md

 ## Problem: What problem is this solving?

 Developers are often confused with top-level & transitive dependencies in their project.
 A developer should be able to see all the transitive packages for their project or solution & understand where they originated from.
-A user should be able to promote a transitive dependency quickly & easily to a top-level dependency in the case there is a security concern on the package version depended on or if promoting a top-level package will resolve a conflict.
+A user should be able to promote a transitive dependency quickly & easily to a top-level dependency in the case there is a security concern on the package version depended on or if promoting to a top-level package will resolve a conflict.

 ## Why: How do we know this is a real problem and worth solving?